 Outsource, Delegate, and Automate

-Let’s face it, some of the hats you are juggling are too small or large and should be worn by someone else.
+Let’s face it, for a busy landlord, some of the hats you are juggling are too small or large and should be worn by someone else.
 Outsource and delegate as much as possible so you can focus on the big picture.

 - Students make great part-time help and perhaps you can offer them an internship or minimum wage (check with state and local employment laws).

 - Consider paying Independent Contractors for bookkeeping, data-entry, yard maintenance, etc.

 - Invest in a good property management software to automate data-entry tasks such as posting rent due and late fees, emailing rent notices, track lease renewals and rent increases.

 Perhaps you have no control over your office hours or distractions have become pervasive and you need additional tools.
 Here are a few ideas to help you achieve more by doing less.

 Tossing the hats up as quickly as possible does not translate as productivity.
 Sometimes it’s easy to get caught up in busywork that seems urgent, but likely it is either unnecessary or not aligned with your priorities or agenda; remove the busywork hat from your wardrobe.

 Warren Buffet uses a two list system to produce extreme focus and avoid busywork.
 First, create your goal list as outlined at the beginning of the article.
 Then, note which five goals are the most important which becomes your to-do list.
 All other items become the ‘avoid list’ until those first five are accomplished.

 As Thomas Edison once said, ‘Being busy does not always mean real work.
 The object of all work is production or accomplishment and to either of these ends there must be forethought, system, planning, intelligence, and honest purpose, as well as perspiration.
 Seeming to do is not doing.’